Eating and drinking

-Something of a local institution, The Telegraph is a county pub in the middle of a city, topped with a fantastic beer garden.
+Something of a local institution, The Telegraph will reopen in Autumn 2020.
 Set in the heart of Putney Heath – and just a 10-minute walk from Cambium – the extensive garden is the main draw, while the pub also has a number of separate dining and drinking areas.
 As well as the pub menu, there’s also Le Bistro du Telegraph serving classic French dishes every evening.

 Putney Heath, London SW15 3TU